Olympus E-30 vs Panasonic FZ1000

 |14.||Panasonic LX100||Y||stereo / mono||-||-||micro||2.0||Y||Y||-|

 It is notable that the FZ1000 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the E-30 does not offer wifi capability.
+In contrast, the E-30 does not provide wifi capability.

 Both the E-30 and the FZ1000 have been discontinued, but can regularly be found used on eBay.
 The FZ1000 was replaced by the Panasonic FZ2500, while the E-30 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-30 Manual (free pdf) or the online Panasonic FZ1000 Manual.